 Making an application to register

 Everybody who applies to register with the Care Council must agree to abide by the Code of Practice for Social Care Workers.

 To apply you need to complete an application form which is available online through MyCareCouncil.
 Alternative formats are available on request.
 Each complete application form must be endorsed by the applicant’s employer or equivalent.
 The completed form, supporting documents and application fee are all required in order for the Care Council to process an application.

-Further details on how to apply to register for your job type can be found on the left hand menu.
+Further details on how to apply to register select your role from the list below.

 Regulatory Social Care Councils UK